The Insurance and Reinsurance Law Review: Cayman Islands

 With a momentum driven by the new insurance regime and a renewed effort of the jurisdiction to market its position as a leading reinsurance domicile, it can be expected that other insurance products will also make increasing use of the Cayman Islands.

 1 John Dykstra and Abraham Thoppil are partners at Maples and Calder, the Maples Group's law firm.
-The authors would like to thank John Ebanks for his assistance with the preparation of this chapter and Mac Imrie for his assistance with the section on dispute resolution.
+The authors would like to thank Mac Imrie for his assistance with the section on dispute resolution.

 2 Insurance statistics and regulated entities as maintained by the Cayman Islands Monetary Authority.

-5 'Related business' is defined under the Law as business that originates from the insurer's members or the members of any group with which it is related through common ownership or a common risk management plan, or as determined by the Authority.
+5 'Related business' is defined under the Act as business that originates from the insurer's members or the members of any group with which it is related through common ownership or a common risk management plan or as determined by the Authority.

 10 (Grand Court), 2009 CILR N .